-Kye W. Haymore, JD is the program director of the Paralegal Studies program at Georgia Piedmont Technical College.
+Kye W. Haymore, JD is the program director of the Paralegal Studies Program at Athens Technical College and the former program direcotr at Georgia Piedmont Technical College.
 Kye is a “Double Dawg” having completed both her undergraduate and law degrees at the University of Georgia.
 She is a member of the Phi Beta Kappa Society.

 Ms. Haymore has been involved in paralegal education for thirteen years, as an adjunct instructor, full-time faculty, and now as the program director.
 She is the 2018 GPTC Rick Perkins Teacher of the Year and is a Georgia Master Teacher.